Danville Community High School

 Danville Community High School (DCHS) is a public high school located in Danville, Indiana.
 DCHS enrolls students from grades nine through twelve and is operated by the Danville Community School Corporation.
 Danville is part of the Sagamore Conference (IHSAA).
 The school's mascot is the Warriors, and the school colors are crimson and gray.

+The vast majority of Danville is in the school district.

 Demographics

-802 students were enrolled at DCHS for the 2017-2018 school year.
+802 students were enrolled at DCHS for the 2017–2018 school year.
 91.9% are white, 1.4% are black, 1.5% are Hispanic, 1.6% are Asian and 3.4% are multiracial.
 18.2% of students qualify for free lunches and 7.7% qualify for reduced price lunches.

 Academics

-All benchmarks are for the 2016-2017 school year.
+All benchmarks are for the 2016–2017 school year.